 Homeownership expenses include principal and interest on mortgage debt, refinancing charges of mortgage debt, taxes and other public assessments, insurance, maintenance and major repair expenses, and the MDHA utility allowance schedule.
-The MDHA allowance for maintenance expenses, major repairs and replacements will be based on recommended allowances provided by its designees.
+The MDHA allowance for maintenance expenses, major

 Housing assistance payments will be made either directly to the second mortgage lender (if 2 mortgage model) or the family.